backupbrew/switchbrew/Setting up Development Environment.md

       - Windows 10 (post-Anniversary Update): Start -\> devkitPro -\>
         MSYS

-### Setting up VSCode

-VSCode is a open-source text editor from Microsoft available on multiple platforms.
-Its configurability makes it very useful as an IDE replacement.

-#### Shell

-  - For VSCode to use the MSYS2 shell from devkitPro you'll have to set the "terminal.integrated.shell.windows" and "terminal.integrated.shellArgs.windows" properties.

-`{`
-`   "terminal.integrated.shell.windows": "C:\\devkitPro\\msys2\\msys2_shell.cmd",`
-`   "terminal.integrated.shellArgs.windows": ["-defterm", "-mingw64", "-no-start", "-here"]`
-`}`

-#### Build task

-  - The shell VSCode uses to run build tasks is different from the other shell.
-You have to manually override the default shell by passing an argument in the options part of the configuration.
-  - Please note the '-shell bash -c'.
-It prevents bash from idling after the command and exits immediately.

-`"options": {`
-`  "shell": {`
-`    "executable": "C:\\devkitPro\\msys2\\msys2_shell.cmd",`
-`    "args": ["-defterm", "-mingw64", "-no-start", "-here", "-shell bash -c"]`
-`  }`
-`},`

 ## Unix-like platforms

 Currently devkitPro provides precompiled versions of devkitA64 for the